Speeding up A/B tests with discipline

 Talk to a handful of real users, scan session replays, and ask yourself why the variant moved the metric.
 A sample of ten conversations may reveal more nuance than ten million rows of logs.

-Don’t bend rules
+Don’t bend the rules

 Speed isn’t about cutting corners; it’s about clearing the path.
 Run more tests concurrently, listen to louder signals sooner, squeeze the noise out of your data, and keep your statistical house in order.
 Your future self—three weeks older instead of eleven—will thank you.